Skip to main content

 Protein Glycosylation

 More than half of all mammalian proteins are believed to be glycosylated.
 While proteins exhibit improved stability and trafficking after glycosylation in vivo, glycan structures can alter protein functions or activities.
-Glycan structures often are modified by glycan-processing enzymes working within a cell at any given time.
+Glycan structures are often modified by glycan-processing enzymes working within a cell at any given time.
 However, the structures are sometimes protein-specific, depending on protein trafficking properties and interactions with other cellular factors.

 Ijms 17 01969 g001